Etymology of experience

 Etymology of ferocity

-Ferocity derives from the Latin ferocis, from fera/ferus (wild, savage), which is a transliteration of the Greek Aeolic form feros (φηρός) of theros (gen. of ther; wild animal, beast; θήρ)
+derives from the Latin ferocis, from fera/ferus (wild, savage), which is related to the Greek Aeolic form feros (φηρός) of theros (gen. of ther; wild animal, beast; θήρ)

 _